Why use this platform? Why cancel certified emission reductions (CERs)?

 Are CERs trusted offsets?
 How are CERs generated?

 CDM offers a robust portfolio of CERs to choose from.
-With more than 7500 registered projects in 105 developing countries, and 27 project types, credits are available to help meet a wide variety of sustainability and social responsibility objectives.
+With more than 7,500 projects in over 100 developing countries, offsets are available to help meet a wide variety of sustainability and social responsibility objectives.

-CDM projects have been responsible for avoiding more than 1.5 billion tonnes of GHG emissions.
+CDM projects have been credited with avoiding more than 1.5 billion tonnes of GHG emissions.

 Can I purchase CERs for purposes other than voluntary cancellation?